cjcarlson/embarcadero/README.md

 __Can I help__?

 Please!
 Reach out to colin.carlson@georgetown.edu if you want to help with development or otherwise are interested in being one of the first users.

+**Update (February 2023)**: Hi all!
+Thanks for your notes over the past three years.
+I've been out of the office [soaking in my tub](https://twitter.com/i_zzzzzz/status/1111190076426457088?lang=en), but I'm hoping to make some progress updating embarcadero to current best practices in the coming weeks.
+In the long run, I'd be interested in potentially handing the package off to someone else to curate, as my availability to do so is very limited - if you think that person should be you, maybe drop me a note.

 __Why is it called embarcadero?__